threefoldfoundation/www_threefold_farming/content/page/home/features2/feature2/feature2.md

 title: Connect the World
 ---

-Bring capacity to new locations and enable a more accessible and affordable to connect the unconnected.
+Bring capacity to new locations and enable a more accessible and affordable internet that will connect the unconnected.